Explore BC Parks

 ANNUAL Rock Creek Fall Fair - Sept.
 19-20 2026

-Park Operator In JANUARY 2026, Quality Recreation Ltd. will start accepting resumes for the South Okanagan / Boundary & North Island Regions for the 2026 Season.
+Park Operator Most positions are now filled for the 2026 season.
 Opportunities begin as early as April with the majority of positions starting in May - June.
-Positions for 2026 will be filled between late January and early June.
+Positions for 2026 will be filled between late-January and early-June.
 More Information About Working in Our Parks.

 Copyright © 2026 · Quality Recreation Ltd. · Proudly Operating BC Parks Since 1990